-Web apps delivery using Citrix Gateway service enables enterprise specific applications to be delivered remotely as a web-based service.
+Web apps delivery using the Citrix Gateway service enables enterprise specific applications to be delivered remotely as a web-based service.
 Commonly used web apps include SharePoint, Confluence, OneBug, and so on.

-Web apps can be accessed using Citrix Workspace using Citrix Gateway service.
+Web apps can be accessed using Citrix Workspace using the Citrix Gateway service.
 The Citrix Gateway service coupled with Citrix Workspace provides a unified user experience for the configured Web apps, SaaS apps, configured virtual apps, or any other workspace resources.

 SSO and remote access to web apps are available as part of the following service packages:

 - Gateway Service Standard